ansible-lockdown/RHEL9-CIS/README.md

 - ansible-core 2.12
 - ansible collections - pulls in the latest version based on requirements file
-- runs the audit using the devel branch
+- Runs the audit using the devel branch
+- Runs the pre-commit setup on the PR to ensure everything is in place as expected.
 - This is an automated test that occurs on pull requests into devel

 ## Local Testing